 This is a simplified version of the levels of questioning and not the only system.
 It is worth researching this topic to gain a better understanding (see Levels of Questions in Bloom’s Taxonomy).

+Each of your 10 questions must be assigned to a heading.
 This will only truly make sense to you once you have completed a PAT.
 In your final Word report, you will actually write the body of the report.
 Like any report, yours will be logically written in sections or chapters if you like.
 The information that you use will be from the summaries you create in Phase 1.

 To create these chapters and organise the info right from the get-go, imagine what section the summary will fit into.
 I usually recommend starting with 3 categories along the lines of Background, Impact and Solition.